tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 **Market/Component Cost:** 1,000 gp**/**200 gp

 **Effect:** Ravage time magically accelerates the effects of time on an object, causing it to weaken, decay, and crumble into dust.
-This ritual affects only nonmagical inanimate objects such as gear, armor, weapons, food, and corpses.
+This ritual affects only non-magical inanimate objects such as gear, armor, weapons, food, and corpses.

 **Skill Check:** A single performance destroys a 5-foot cube of materials of a type based on the Arcana skill check result.